A natural and somewhat obvious question arises once scores come out: what’s next?

 There are a number of programs available if you need help with anything from personal statements to letters of recommendation to resume proofing to addenda; the key is that, now that you’ve got the score you need, you leave nothing else to chance!
 Capitalize on the tremendous advantage you’ve given yourself with a great score and a fairly early start and finish strong.

 I hesitate here, but try as I might I just can’t let this category end without a footnote of sorts: maybe, just maybe, consider a retake.
 Wait!
 Don’t go!
 All I mean to say is that, even if your score is guaranteed to get you into your target school, honestly examine the test you just took and consider if you could do better.
 I’ll both refer you back to point #1 above, and elaborate further below…

-So why did I call this "both" if I've just reiterated the first point above?
-Because a retake doesn't preclude applying before your next test date!
-That's right, you can plan on the September or December LSAT and still send off your applications beforehand--provided you either feel they're reasonably competitive as-is, or you let the school know you'll be retaking and ask that they evaluate you based on your upcoming performance--getting an early jump on the application cycle while still allowing yourself the chance to improve your credentials.
+So why did I call this “both” if I’ve just reiterated the first point above?
+Because a retake doesn’t preclude applying before your next test date!
+That’s right, you can plan on another LSAT and still send off your applications beforehand–provided you either feel they’re reasonably competitive as-is, or you let the school know you’ll be retaking and ask that they evaluate you based on your upcoming performance–getting an early jump on the application cycle while still allowing yourself the chance to improve your credentials.

 Different schools treat applications with a “score increase to hopefully follow” addendum in different ways, so it’s always a good idea to contact the school in question and ask them directly how to proceed…but know that this option not only exists, but may in fact be the best of both worlds if you’re nearly where you want to be but also believe you could go further.